 "We're moving ahead with interim work such as new fire alarms, lighting and the installation of a highly efficient natural gas [heating system]," Ogden said.

-He added, Berkshire Housing is working with Western Massachusetts Electric Co., Berkshire Gas Co. and Berkshire Community Action Council for energy subsidies
+He added, Berkshire Housing is working with Western Massachusetts Electric Co., Berkshire Gas Co. and Berkshire Community Action Council for energy subsidies and rebates that will benefit the tenants.

 Local and state officials view the housing project as crucial to Lee's downtown revitalization effort.